PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

   four times.
 * :kbd:`a` for add task, then :kbd:`t` for table, do this twice.
 * :kbd:`a` for add task, then :kbd:`c` for chair, do this twice.
+  Note that in DF, a chair made from stone is called a :guilabel:`throne`.
+  They're not the only thing to have different names depending on the material, so if in doubt check the wiki.

 Wee!
 Look at all that lovely furniture queued up!
 Soon our mason will turn up and start cutting blocks of stone into something more useful.